Fieldwire/fieldwire_api_docs/source/includes/_users.md

-is_confirmed | Indicates if an invited user has accepted their invite user_blocked_at | Time when user was blocked from accessing this project user_deleted_at | Time when user was removed from project current_sign_in_at | Approximately last time user signed into fieldwire invited_by_id | The user ID that invited this user email_notifications | Indicates how often the user receives emails ("never", "daily", "instantly").
+is_confirmed | Indicates if an invited user has accepted their invite user_blocked_at | Time when user was blocked from accessing this project user_deleted_at | Time when user was removed from project current_sign_in_at | Approximately last time user signed into Fieldwire invited_by_id | The user ID that invited this user email_notifications | Indicates how often the user receives emails ("never", "daily", "instantly").
 This overrides any project setting. role | Indicates user's role on project ("admin", "member", "follower")